pyodide/pyodide/docs/development/new-packages.md

 ### 1. Determining if creating a Pyodide package is necessary

-Most pure Python packages can be installed directly from PyPi with {func}`micropip.install` if they have a pure Python wheel.
+Most pure Python packages can be installed directly from PyPI with {func}`micropip.install` if they have a pure Python wheel.
 Check if this is the case by going to the `pypi.org/project/<package-name>` URL and checking if the "Download files" tab contains a file that ends with `*py3-none-any.whl`.

-If the wheel is not on PyPi, but nevertheless you believe there is nothing preventing it (it is a Python package without C extensions):
+If the wheel is not on PyPI, but nevertheless you believe there is nothing preventing it (it is a Python package without C extensions):

 - you can create the wheel yourself by running,